Reshard Langford

-Reshard Nelson Langford (born February 6, 1986) is a former American football safety who played for three seasons in the National Football League (NFL).
-After playing college football for Vanderbilt, he signed with the Philadelphia Eagles as an undrafted free agent in 2009.
-He played for the Kansas City Chiefs from 2009–2011, and was also a member of the Detroit Lions and Saskatchewan Roughriders.
+Reshard Nelson Langford (born February 6, 1986) is an American professional football coach and former player is an assistant strength and conditioning coach with the Chicago Bears of the National Football League (NFL).
+He played in the NFL as safety for the Kansas City Chiefs.

+After playing college football for Vanderbilt, Langford signed with the Philadelphia Eagles as an undrafted free agent in 2009.
+He was also a member of the Detroit Lions and Saskatchewan Roughriders.

-Early years
+Early life

 Langford was born to Ricky and Delphine Langford and attended Tanner High School in Tanner, Alabama.
 Langford lettered in football, basketball, baseball and track and field.
 In football, he was a three-year starter at running back and safety.
 After his senior season, he was named a 2A First-team All-State defensive back and All-Region.
 He rushed for 1,459 yards as a senior, averaging 9.7 yards per carry and 30 touchdowns.
 On defense, Langford intercepted 3 passes and made 59 tackles.
 As a junior, he rushed for 1,351 yards and 15 touchdowns.
 He returned a punt and an interception for touchdowns during his junior season.
 In basketball, he was a two-time All-Region pick as a forward and center.
 In track, he placed in four events as a junior.

 College career

-Langford played college football at Vanderbilt from 2004–2008.
+Langford played college football at Vanderbilt University from 2004 to 2008.
 He started all four years for the Commodores as a safety.
 He made 247 career tackles and eleven interceptions.
 During his senior season, he was named team captain, and twice earned the team's most valuable defensive back award.
 He was named to the All-SEC freshman team in 2005.

 Professional career

+Pre-draft

-After his senior season at Vanderbilt University he was rated as the 13th best safety available in the 2009 NFL Draft by Gil Brandt.
+After his senior season at Vanderbilt, he was rated as the 13th best safety available in the 2009 NFL draft by Gil Brandt.

 Philadelphia Eagles

-Langford signed with the Philadelphia Eagles after being undrafted in the 2009 NFL Draft on April 27, 2009.
-He was waived on September 5, 2009 and signed to the team's practice squad on September 7.
+Langford signed with the Philadelphia Eagles after being undrafted in the 2009 NFL draft on April 27, 2009.
+He was waived on September 5, 2009, and signed to the team's practice squad on September 7.

 Kansas City Chiefs

-Langford was signed off the Eagles' practice squad by the Kansas City Chiefs on December 25, 2009 and added to the 53-man active roster but did not appear in any games.
+Langford was signed off the Eagles' practice squad by the Kansas City Chiefs on December 25, 2009, and added to the 53-man active roster but did not appear in any games.
 He appeared in 6 games the following season and then in 11 games during the 2011 season, 2 of which he was a starter at the strong safety position.